STEP 1: Do you qualify as an eligible offender for expungement?

 - serving any term of probation or parole; and / or

-- paid any and all fines (including restitution).
+- paying any and all fines (including restitution).

-Court costs should not be used as a reason to block your attempt to seal your criminal record.
+Remember, court costs should not be used as a reason to stop you from expungement of a criminal record.

 WANT TO DISCUSS YOUR CASE?